 Artwork by Deirdre Haynie

-With Increasing Attention Being Paid to Quilts and Fiber Art, the Time is Right for Better Hanging Options
+With Increasing Attention Being Paid to Fiber Art Wall Hanging, the Time is Right for Better Quilt Hanger Options

 The past few years have seen quilt exhibitions at venues like the Smithsonian American Art Museum and the prestigious Hauser & Wirth Gallery, while fiber arts are being featured at New York's Museum of Modern Art and the Tate Modern in London.